luau-lang/rfcs/docs/index-type-operator.md

 type exampleTy3 = index<typeof(exampleClass3), "Foo"> -- exampleTy3 = string
 ```

-One edge case to consider when using/designing this type operator is that `__index` only supports 100 nested `__index` metamethods until it gives up.
-In the case that a property is not found within the 100 recursive calls, this type operator will fail to reduce.
+One edge case to consider when using/designing this type function is that `__index` only supports 100 nested `__index` metamethods until it gives up.
+In the case that a property is not found within the 100 recursive calls, this type function will fail to reduce.

 Implementation is straight forward: the type of the indexee will be determined (table, class, etc) -> search through the properties of the indexee and reduce to the corresponding type of the indexer if it exists; otherwise, reduce to an error.

 ## Drawbacks

 A drawback to this feature is the possible increase in the cost of maintenance.
-In the end, this RFC proposes adding another built-in type operators to the new type system.
-However, the addition of this feature may be worthwhile, as the `index` type operator is a useful type feature that:
+In the end, this RFC proposes adding another built-in type functions to the new type system.
+However, the addition of this feature may be worthwhile, as the `index` type function is a useful type feature that:
 1. Alleviates the need to manually keep types in sync
-2. Provides a powerful way to access the properties of an object and perform various operations on it with other type operators
+2. Provides a powerful way to access the properties of an object and perform various operations on it with other type functions
 3. Allows the community to write code with fewer errors and more safety

 ## Alternatives